 You may designate your beneficiaries online - go to www.myuhc.com and access your health savings account information.
-It's important to designate a beneficiary(ies) and keep that information up-to-date to make sure you control where your HSA funds go if you die.
+You may also designate your beneficiaries by completing Optum Bank's printed Designation of Beneficiary Form and submitting it to the bank as instructed.
+Click HERE to access OptumBank's Forms Library.
+It's important to designate a beneficiary or beneficiaries and keep that information up-to-date to make sure you control where your HSA funds go if you die.
 If you don't designate a beneficiary, the funds will go to your legal spouse if you have one.
 If you are not married at the time of your death, the funds will go to your estate.
 To verify your designated beneficiaries, you must contact Optum Bank directly.
 Oracle does NOT maintain your health savings account (HSA) beneficiary information.